-UEA Trenchless was awarded the Tallawong Road water main adjustment project in October 2015, under its Sydney Water W2 supplier listing.
-The project involves the turnkey asset relocation of the existing mains for the cut and cover rail construction on Sydney Metro Northwest rail project.
+UEA Trenchless was awarded the Tallawong Road water main adjustment project under its Sydney Water W2 supplier listing.
+The project involved the turnkey asset relocation of the existing mains for the cut and cover rail construction on Sydney Metro Northwest rail project.

 - Utilisation of D300 HDD Rig and D100 HDD Rig